How I Picked A SAAS Stock

-After reading several articles and analyses, I personally favor Microsoft and Adobe.
+After reading several articles and analyses, I personally favor Microsoft and Adobe stocks.
 They both have great growth prospects, solid margins as well as healthy balance sheets.
 My goal is to invest in good companies that have excellent growth potential and lower risks.

 I will add to my Microsoft position as well as a take a small position in Adobe if there is a decent dip in price.

 Salesforce is intriguing as I have been curious about Salesforce for a long time, especially since I have tremendous respect for its founder, Marc Benioff.
 However, I am not convinced their “infrastructure” spend and acquisitions are similar to that of the Amazon story.
 I worry that some of these acquisitions maybe like Peter Lynch says, “de-worsification.”
 I hope I will be proven wrong.

 If you are starting out, I suggest starting with an index fund.
 You can read more about why investing in index funds such as $SPY is good in this blog.